-The 3rd molar is the most commonly impacted tooth in the whole dentition because of the timing of the eruption and the lack of length of Jaw which has been decreasing over generations thanks to Evolution.
+The 3rd molar is the most commonly impacted tooth in the whole dentition because of the timing of eruption and the lack of length of Jaw which has been decreasing over generations thanks to Evolution.
 During 3rd molar impaction of the Mandible there are many factors which should be considered before going for Surgical removal of Impacted 3rd molar.
+Relationship of the Impacted Mandibular third molar to the Inferior Alveolar nerve plays a major role in the surgical approach and also the post-op recovery to the patient.

 The various types of relationships of Inferior Alveolar Root canal to 3rd Molar root tips are: